 What are Michigan Car Seat Laws?

-According to the State of Michigan, Michigan car seat laws require the following:
+According to Michigan child passenger safety law, Michigan car seat laws require the following:

 - Children younger than age 4 to ride in a car seat in the rear seat.
 If all available rear seats are occupied by children under 4, then a child under 4 may ride in a car seat in the front seat.
 A child in a rear-facing car seat may only ride in the front seat if the airbag is turned off.

 - Children to be properly buckled in a car seat or booster seat until they are 8 years old or 4-feet-9-inches tall.
 Children must ride in a seat until they reach the age requirement or the height requirement, whichever comes first.
-During the age range of 4 – 8 years old, Michigan car seat law does not address the issue of the positioning of such children, i.e., whether they must be seated in the rear seat or whether they may be seated in either the rear or the front seats
+During the age range of 4 – 8 years old, Michigan car seat law does not address the issue of the positioning of the children within the vehicle, i.e., whether they must be seated in the rear seat or whether they may be seated in either the rear or the front seats.

 What you can do to protect your child in the car

 Car crashes are the leading killer of children 1 to 12 years old in the United States, according to the National Highway Traffic Safety Administration (NHTSA).
 I say this not to scare parents, but to show that child fatalities due to auto accidents are very common and very real.